 Winter already came and went on Game of Thrones, which concluded its eight-season run in May 2019.
-But HBO naturally didn't want to let go of the biggest show in its history.
-Even before GOT ended, the network began developing five potential Game of Thrones spinoffs.
-They landed on one: House of the Dragon.
-And recent reports have confirmed that the show is moving forward with a casting call.
+HBO wanted to follow up on the biggest show in its history, so the network began developing five potential Game of Thrones spinoffs.
+They move forward with one: House of the Dragon.

 - All about the Lord of the Rings Amazon series